|Warplanes of the Second World War preserved in New Zealand

 Supermarine Spitfire LF Mk.
 XVIe, RAF (Serial No. TE288), C/N 11892, "Rongotea", OU-V. Although the RNZAF did not operate Spitfires in its own right, many hundreds of New Zealanders piloted them whilst serving with the RAF during the Second World War.
 No. 485 (NZ) Squadron RAF was equipped with Spitfires and was manned mainly by New Zealand pilots.
 Manufactured at Castle Bromwich in May 1945, this aircraft's main claim to fame was that it took part in the film Reach for the Sky in 1955.
 It was subsequently allocated as an RAF maintenance airframe No. 7287M from 24 October 1955 to April 1962.
 The aircraft was presented to the Christchurch Brevet Club and was crated by No. 2 Maintenance Unit before leaving for New Zealand in April 1963.
 The aircraft was re- assembled at RNZAF Base Wigram and mounted on a plinth at the Brevet Club's former home near Christchurch Airport on 3 March 1964.
 In 1984 the Brevet Club relinquished ownership of the aircraft in favour of a fibreglass replica and the Spitfire was donated to the Museum.
 The aircraft is displayed as OU-V of No. 485 Squadron in Europe in 1945.
 Air Force Museum of New Zealand, Wigram, Christchurch.

 Supermarine Spitfire LF Mk.
-XVIE, RAF (Serial No. ), RAB-J. This rare late example was never flown in combat but was presented to the people of New Zealand by a grateful Britain.
-Built in late 1945, this Spitfire Mark XVI was not commissioned until 1951, when it saw service with the RAF until 1956.
-Thus this particular plane didn?'t fly in the war, and has recorded only 638 flying hours.
-In 1956 New Zealander Sir Keith Park, commander of No 11 Fighter Group (which defended London and the south of England during the Battle of Britain), arranged for it to be given to Auckland War Memorial Museum to remember the important part it had played in the war.
+XVIe, RAF (Serial No. TE456), RAB-J. Taken on charge by the RAF on 8 August 1945, the aircraft initially went into storage at 6 MU at Brize Norton.
+It was issued to 501 RAuxAF Squadron at Filton in March 1946 (coded RAB-J), and then to 612 RAuxAF Squadron at Dyce in May 1949 (coded '8W-?').
+In August 1955 it was used in the movie Reach for the Sky.
+It has been on static display at the Auckland War Memorial Museum, New Zealand, since 1956 when New Zealander Sir Keith Park, commander of No 11 Fighter Group (which defended London and the south of England during the Battle of Britain), arranged for it to be given to Auckland War Memorial Museum to remember the important part it had played in the war.
 Many New Zealanders piloted Spitfires during the war.
-Powered by a Packard Merlin 266 engine (unlike other models powered by Rolls Royce engines); it?s armament consists of two 20mm cannon and two .5 inch machine guns.
+This rare late example was never flown in combat but was presented to the people of New Zealand by a grateful Britain.
+It has recorded only 638 flying hours.
+Powered by a Packard Merlin 266 engine (unlike other models powered by Rolls Royce engines); it's armament consists of two 20-mm cannon and two .5 inch machine guns.
 Drop tanks and bombs were carried under the wings.
 Auckland War Memorial Museum.

 Supermarine Walrus (Serial No. NZ158), previously (Serial No. X9512).
 This aircraft arrived in Auckland on 30 September 1944 for the Seaplane Training Flight, which operated her from Hobsonville until August 1945 when, with only 108 hours at the end of the war, NZ158 was stored.
 On 29 October 1947 sold to C. F. Cook, who resold to R.H.
 Exton, 03 December 1947.
 Registered as ZK-AMJ but flown in RNZAF colours NZ158 was stored at Mangere before being reduced to spares for New Guinea's Amphibian Airways in 1949.
 None are preserved in New Zealand.